What You Don't See: Composition and recording

-On December 31, 2011 it was announced that The Story So Far was recording new material.
+On December 31, 2011, it was announced that The Story So Far was recording new material.
 In March 2012 it was announced the band would be writing new songs in the summer.
 In August it was posted that the band were recording "something" at Panda Studios.
 The band recorded at Panda Studios in San Francisco, in the fall.
 In an October 2012 interview with Alternative Press bassist Kelen Capener revealed the band were "just starting [to record] drum [tracks]".
 The band went to the studio with 13 songs but were writing new material during the record process in case they want to drop any of the previously written material.
 The band were figuring out what made their previous record excellent and attempted to expand on it.
 The album was produced by Steve Klein of New Found Glory and Sam Pura.
 Klein originally visited the band to see what material they had and gave them tips.

-Guitarist William Levy said the new album was "heavier and more melodic" compared to Under the Soil and Dirt.
+Guitarist William Levy said the new album was "heavier and more melodic" compared to Under Soil and Dirt.
 Levy reassured that the album is "still us, it's just more focused."
 The song structures were "thought out a little better" and "parts that we came up with are more interesting."
 Capener mentioned the group were not "trying to write something stylistically different" to their previous material.
 The new material "shows maturation" but retains the "same youthful energy and angst we've always loved."
 On November 22, the band announced they had finished recording.